U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

 > evidence, that for small samples it is more appropriate to use the
 > Shapiro Test.

+> **Note:** The null hypothesis of both tests is that the distribution
+> is normal.
+Therefore, for the distribution to be normal, the pvalue \>
+> 0.05 and you should not reject the null hypothesis.

 #### Finally, let’s run the multiple linear regression model\!

 ``` r